-What can we do to help our children understand these issues and help protect them?
+To help our children understand these issues and protect them, we:

 - Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.